Chimney Repair – Some Factors To Consider

 B. Often times we rebuild chimneys with the original brick.
 We clean the old mortar off of the bricks and re-lay them.
 If the original brick are brittle, then we use new brick.
 The test for brittle brick is hitting them with a hammer; if they snap easily then they are brittle. sometimes old bricks are very porous and act like a sponge where water is concerned.
 What this means is that when you re-lay them they pull the moisture out of the new mortar being laid, which causes the mortar to set up too fast.
 Think flash set.
 You have two choices with this situation, which are use new brick or soak the bricks for about an hour in a bucket of water.
 This is time-consuming and can effect the cost of the job.

 C. Laying brick in cold weather can be done when precautions are taken.
-Click on the flash set link above for more data on working in cold weather.
 If the job is going to be done in cold weather, or the weather is going to drop near freezing or below, then precautions must be taken to prevent freeze damage to the project.

 Call us today to discuss your project - (503) 653-3819